Raheel654/psp-work-diary/week-09/tip.md

-# Tips for this week

-In planning for the second and final sprint week, how do you intend to test the success of your application.
+Went back over earlier work just to keep everything consistent Talked through ideas for the next sprint with the team